 On a recent visit to Spherical’s client, The Maybourne Beverly Hills, Lori Kresse, VP of Client Service and Integrated Marketing, sat down with Frank Bowling for an afternoon chat.
 With one of the most impressive resumes in hospitality history, Frank started his career in London at Connaught eventually moved to the States where he was the Vice President and Manager at The Carlyle (twice!) and General Manager at The Ritz-Carlton Central Park in New York City.
 Years later he relocated to the west coast to the Bel Air and Peninsula in Los Angeles, and most recently is a Hotel Ambassador at The Maybourne Beverly Hills.
 Loyal guests and close friends like Nancy Regan followed him along the way.

-London, New York and Los Angeles are also primary markets for our Spherical clients and their guests, so Lori couldn’t wait to uncover his insights.
+London, New York and Los Angeles are also primary markets for our hospitality marketing agency clients and their guests, so Lori couldn’t wait to uncover his insights.
 While how and why we travel evolves over time, there’s something special about preserving the essence of luxury, and there’s no better person to gain that knowledge from than Frank Bowling.

 Here we go: